xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

          cpe-domain-name cpe-domain-name ipv4 prefix address/prefix ipv6 prefix address/prefix
          ext-domain-name ext-domain-name ipv6 prefix address/prefix ipv4-vrf vrf-name

-_**Note:** CPE V6 Prefix /64 and with V4 Prefix /24 are the best for quick tesrting as there is no port-sharing for those and finding correct IP syntax is much easier._
+_**Note:** CPE V6 Prefix /64 and with V4 Prefix /24 are the best for quick testing as there are no port-sharing in that case and finding correct IP syntax is much easier (see details in the config section)._

 Within this tutorial we will focus on the following configuration and explain it in more details:

     configure
      service cgv6 CGV6-MAP-T
        service-inline interface TenGigE0/6/0/0/0
+       service-inline interface TenGigE0/6/0/0/1
        service-type map-t-cisco MAPT-1
          cpe-domain ipv6 vrf default
          cpe-domain ipv6 prefix length 48